The Mac Studio for Photographers - Three Years Later, Here’s What I Actually Think

 (7) Bose SoundLink Micro

 I’m a BOSE fan, have been for years.
 My earbuds and all my speakers are BOSE.
 I like the sound, it’s rich and full of base.
 I picked this Soundlink Micro waterproof portable bluetooth speaker up last year to fill my need for a small speaker to take with me wherever I need.
 When not traveling with me, it sits on my desk.
-On a side note, I actually am totally fine with the Apple Studio Display’s sound for everyday computing needs so I don’t connect to the BOSE on a regular basis at my desk, but it’s there if I need.
+UPDATE: I have switched to using BOSE QC Headphones.
+Since my desk is in a common living space in my home, I found these to be a better option.

 (8) Samsung External SSD Drive